 Our advocacy work covers a wide range of topics, including migration, the climate emergency and access to medicines, and is always led by our operational priorities.

 Much of this happens in private meetings and forums, where we present our findings directly to policy makers and influential researchers.

 MSF UK also supports the MSF Access Campaign, which advocates for fair pricing for medicines, vaccines and diagnostic tests that ensures all people can get the treatments they need, wherever they are.

-Neutrality and humanitarian action
+Neutrality and advocacy

 “From its beginning, MSF was created in opposition to this assumption.
 We are not sure that words can always save lives, but we know that silence can certainly kill."

 When we speak out, we do so because the wellbeing of our patients demands it.